Frequently Asked Questions.

 Does PreCardix® interact with medications, including Warfarin?

 PreCardix® was not studied in combination with other medications or supplements in clinical research.
-Interactions listed below are inferred based on documented interactions with common ACE inhibiting drugs.
+Interactions listed below are inferred based on documented interactions of common ACE inhibiting drugs.
 Other interactions may also occur.

 - The effect of PreCardix® on blood pressure may be augmented by other blood pressure medication or natural health products and cause low blood pressure.
 This effect has been well-documented with individuals combining alpha-blocking medication and ACE inhibitors after the first dose.
 Monitor for this potential effect.